koshimazaki/Re-Conet_c/README.md

   <img width="350" height="350" src="https://github.com/koshimazaki/Re-Conet_c/blob/master/Reconet_c%20cover%20350.jpg">
 </p>

-Project is documented on instagram feed under [#reconetc](https://www.instagram.com/explore/tags/reconetc/) and includes creation of audio works/tracks as well as sound pack, Max8 patches, Pure data(pd) patches, ORCΛ algorithms, VCV Rack patches, mixes from [Nathan Moody](http://obsidiansound.net/), [Roel Funcken](https://roelfuncken.bandcamp.com/), [Benny Tones](https://omw.co.nz/about/) and [Tiny Triumph Recordings(Toby Lloyd)](https://www.tinytriumphrecordings.com/).
-Mastering by Bob Macc at [Subvert Mastering](http://www.scmastering.com/).
+Project is documented on instagram feed under [#reconetc](https://www.instagram.com/explore/tags/reconetc/) and includes creation of audio works/tracks as well as sound pack, Max8 patches, Pure data(pd) patches, ORCΛ algorithms, VCV Rack patches.

+This album also highlights work of mixing and mastering engineers which is not so apparent in typical releases.
+That is why listenining to all the versions of each track is recommended.
+This will reveal the journey of each piece and the effects of that work.
+Album features mixes from four guest engineers/artists who were given a track each.
+This includes [Nathan Moody](http://obsidiansound.net/), [Roel Funcken](https://roelfuncken.bandcamp.com/), [Benny Tones](https://omw.co.nz/about/) and [Tiny Triumph Recordings(Toby Lloyd)](https://www.tinytriumphrecordings.com/).
+Bob Macc at [Subvert Mastering](http://www.scmastering.com/) mastered both the mixes submitted to engineers and original mixes.

-I also include keymap for Preonic keyboard I have used and sysex files for Elektron Digitone and Analog Rytm.
+In this release I also include keymap for Preonic keyboard I have used while patching and jamming and sysex files for Elektron Digitone and Analog Rytm with patterns and sounds.
 High quality files (48kHz 24bit) are on [Wave Folder Records Bandcamp](https://wavefolder.bandcamp.com/album/re-conet-c) where all the content is released and hosted as well.
-I consider this a living project so patches/software will be updated in the future, new versions will be added as well.
+I consider this a living project so patches/software will be updated in the future in here.
+New versions will be added as well so watch this space for updates.

 # Tracklist: